 Tri-State Water has engaged in a series of research studies to better understand the water resources of our region and to define potential additional sources of water supply.

 Building upon this strong foundation of research, Tri-State Water has defined three existing impoundments – Stockton Lake, Table Rock Lake, and Pomme de Terre Lake as priority options for additional water supply.

-Tri-State Water continues to work with the Corps of Engineers, state and federal agencies, regional legislators and leaders, and with our congressional delegation (senators and representatives), to navigate the complex series of steps required to receive water from existing impoundments.
+Tri-State Water continues to work with the Corps of Engineers, state and federal agencies, regional legislators and leaders, and with our congressional delegation (senators and representatives), to navigate the complex series of steps required to receive water from these existing impoundments.

-Though Tri-State Water has defined several possible sites for new reservoirs to serve the region, no plans have been made by the Board of Directors regarding new impoundments.
-Instead, acquiring water from existing impoundments is the board’s priority.
+Though Tri-State Water has defined several possible sites for new reservoirs to serve the region, no plans have been made by the Board of Directors of Tri-State Water regarding new impoundments.
+Instead, acquiring water from these existing impoundments is the board’s priority.
 Our individual members may pursue additional water projects to serve the needs of their individual communities but Tri-State Water is focused on additional water supply from Corps of Engineers Impoundments.

 Educating Our Region about Water Supply Challenges and Solutions